How To Fix The HTTP Error 500 On Your WordPress Website

 We’ve also heard of internal server errors appearing only when attempting to access the admin area, while the rest of the site functions normally.

 Firstly, when facing a 500 internal server error, you should wait a minute and reload the page (F5 or Ctrl + F5).
-It’s possible that the host or server is simply overloaded.
+The host or server may be simply overloaded.
 Besides that, you also can load other sites to rule out that problem.

 Another option is to enter the website into downforeveryoneorjustme.com.
 This website will notify you if the site is unavailable or if your site has a problem.
 Furthermore, this tool examines the HTTP status code returned by the server.
 It will return a down indication in case it is anything other than 200 “Everything is OK.”